Cephalization: Anterior Hox genes

-Bilaterians have many more Hox genes controlling the development, including of the front of the body than do the less cephalized Cnidaria (two Hox clusters) and the Acoelomorpha (three Hox clusters).
+Bilaterians have many more Hox genes controlling embryonic development, including of the front of the body, than do the less cephalized Cnidaria (two Hox clusters) and the Acoelomorpha (three Hox clusters).
 In the vertebrates, duplication resulted in the four Hox clusters (HoxA to HoxD) of mammals and birds, while another duplication gave teleost fishes eight Hox clusters.
 Some of these genes, those responsible for the front (anterior) of the body, helped to create the heads of both arthropods and vertebrates.
 However, the Hox1-5 genes were already present in ancestral arthropods and vertebrates that did not have complex head structures.
-The Hox genes therefore most likely assisted in cephalization of these two bilaterian groups independently by convergent evolution, resulting in similar gene networks.
+The Hox genes therefore most likely were co-opted to assist in cephalization of these two bilaterian groups independently, in a case of convergent evolution, resulting in similar gene networks.

 Partly cephalized phyla

 The gold-speckled flatworm, Thysanozoon nigropapillosum, is somewhat cephalized, with a distinct head end (at right) which has pseudotentacles and an photoreceptive eyespot.

 The Acoela are basal bilaterians, part of the Xenacoelomorpha.
 They are small and simple animals with flat bodies.
 They have slightly more nerve cells at the head end than elsewhere, not forming a distinct and compact brain.
 This represents an early stage in cephalization.

 Also among the bilaterians, Platyhelminthes (flatworms) have a more complex nervous system than the Acoela, and are lightly cephalized, for instance having an eyespot above the brain, near the front end.

 Among animals without bilateral symmetry, the Cnidaria, such as the radially symmetrical (roughly cylindrical) Hydrozoa, show some degree of cephalization.
 The Anthomedusae have a head end with their mouth, photoreceptor cells, and a concentration of nerve cells.